tkx666/pravega-connectors/documentations/develop-guide.md

 ### Sink

-You can implements the Sink interface to develop the sink connector
+You can implement the Sink interface to develop the sink connector

 ```java
 public interface Sink {